gazbert/bxbot/README.md

 - REST API for administering the bot.
 - [Web UI](https://github.com/gazbert/bxbot-ui) for administering the bot written in [Angular](https://angular.io/).
 - An experimental project to register [BX-bot](https://github.com/gazbert/bxbot) trades using an [Ethereum](https://www.ethereum.org/) blockchain.
-- Trade Analysis app - a microservice that will feed off trading events sent by the bots.
+- Trade Analysis app - a microservice that will feed off trading events sent by the bot.
 - Android app for administering the bot.

 See the main project [Issue Tracker](https://github.com/gazbert/bxbot/issues) for timescales and progress.